paulpossart/produktiv/README.md

 ## Testing
 I am currently writing a lightweight suite of unit and integration tests, focusing on auth, routes, and UI interaction.
+The tests focus mainy on the 'happy path', except for authorisation, where both success and failure is tested.

 [Visit Site](https://produktiv.netlify.app/)